 Option one:

-- You can immerse each tortilla in the bean puree; transfer to a plate and spread some of the chicken or chorizo and fold in half.
-Overlap each tortilla, spoon some cream, sprinkle crumble cheese and garnish with chopped onion and cilantro.
+- You can immerse each tortilla in the bean puree (like in the picture above); transfer it to a plate, spread some of the chicken or chorizo, and fold it in half or roll it like a taquito.

 Option two:

 - Spread a thin coat of the bean puree across the center of each tortilla and add the filling of your choice; fold the tortilla in half and place 2 in each plate; pour some of the bean purees over the tortillas.
-Garnish a spoon of cream, some sprinkles of cheese, chopped onion and cilantro.
-Serve Immediately.

 Anna